fightforthefuture/freeprogress/README.md

 common for shady sites to scrape and re-host your content, so Domain Security is recommended for production deployments.

+You can specify a list of allowed domains in the `DOMAIN_SECURITY_WHITELIST` environment variables.
+Be sure to also set the `DOMAIN_SECURITY` environment variable to `on` to enable the security check.

-To use Domain Security, perform the following steps:
+You can also use Domain Security tokens to automatically authorize Free Progress on new domains as you add them.
+To do this, perform the following steps:

 1. the `DOMAIN_SECURITY` environment variable must be set to `on`, and the `DOMAIN_SECURITY_TOKEN` should be set to an arbitrary string that must be